AlcoholRehabHelp Logo

 • People who smoke

-Women trying to become pregnant should not take naproxen.
+Additionally, women trying to become pregnant should not take naproxen.
 The drug may delay ovulation (when the ovary releases an egg) and affect a woman’s ability to conceive children.
-People with a history of stomach ulcers or bleeding are also at greater risk for serious adverse events.

 Is Naproxen Addictive?